hazae41/integers/README.md

 - Fast type checking
 - You need to have the left-hand side type to compare
-- The compiler will be mad at you if you nest numbers in objects and/or do arithmetic with too much generics
+- The compiler will sometimes yell at you

 ```tsx
 export type Greater<X extends number, Y extends number> =